faeghehsardari/faeghehsardari.github.io/_news/announcement_5.md

 ---

-I have joined Microsoft as a Senior Scientist.
+I joined Microsoft as a Senior Scientist.